Core Theme 1: Learning Environment

 A team of faculty and administrators representing a broad cross-section of the university developed the Health System and Health Policy Leadership core theme.
 To measure the progress toward the health system and health policy leadership core theme, the university identified two core theme objectives and three indicators as follows:

-4.2.1 Annual sponsored projects revenue specifically focusing on health systems, health science research or evidence-based policy.
+4.2.1 Annual sponsored projects revenue specifically focusing on health systems, health services research or evidence-based policy.

 Rationale for Indicators: